CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_fc_if.html.markdown

 This complex property has following sub-properties:
   + `id`:(string) PCIe Slot where the VIC adapter is installed.
 Supported values are (1-15) and MLOM.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `pci_link`:(int) The PCI Link used as transport for the virtual interface.
-All VIC adapters have a single PCI link except VIC 1385 which has two.
+This field is applicable only for VIC 1385 model (UCSC-PCIE-C40Q-03) which support two PCI links.
+The value, if specified, for any other VIC model will be ignored.
   + `switch_id`:(string) The fabric port to which the vNICs will be associated.* `None` - Fabric Id is not set to either A or B for the standalone case where the server is not connected to Fabric Interconnects.
 The value 'None' should be used.* `A` - Fabric A of the FI cluster.* `B` - Fabric B of the FI cluster.
   + `uplink`:(int) Adapter port on which the virtual interface will be created.
 * `profile`:(HashMap) - A reference to a policyAbstractConfigProfile resource.When the $expand query parameter is specified, the referenced resource is returned inline.